After some time, the system might give you a warning that your root partition is almost full.

 [Trigger] Operation = Upgrade Operation = Install Operation = Remove Type = Package Target = * [Action] Description = Cleaning pacman cache...
 When = PostTransaction Exec = /usr/bin/paccache -r

-Close and save by pressing CTRL + x and from now on your system automatically clears the cache after each pacman update, removal or update.
+Close and save by pressing CTRL + x and from now on your system will automatically clear the cache after each pacman update, removal or update.

 EDIT: Since the writing of this article EndeavourOS ships with an automated script that is part of the Welcome app that performs these operations with a couple of mouse clicks.Connect with us: